Climb That Damn Mountain.

 “It’s time to wake up and smell the Mutating Hash!
 Signature Based Malware Detection is Dead”

 ― James Scott, Senior Fellow, Institute for Critical Infrastructure Technology

-Working in the malware industry is the next step.
-This could be a very wide category of qualifying positions– antivirus companies, threat intelligence companies, etc.
+Working in the security industry is the next step.
+This could be a very wide category of qualifying positions– antivirus companies, threat intelligence, penetration testing, etc.

 This is a highly strategic move toward my ultimate goal.
-There is some flexibility however, as working in penetration testing is also highly valuable and can be done as a freelance ethical hacker.
-Whether it’s one or the other, both skills can be practiced at home.
+There is some flexibility however, as working in any offensive security capacity is highly valuable.
+Many of these skills can not only be practiced at home but also freelanced professionally.

 - Master’s degree in [cyber security or computer science]

 - Mastery of applicable languages (Chinese and/or Russian)

 My ultimate goal is to work as a cyber warrior, tracking and eliminating threats on the cyber landscape.